 Move quickly, easily and cost effectively with VMware Cloud on AWS

-VMware Cloud (VMC) on Amazon Web Services (AWS) bridges the gap between private and public clouds.
-A jointly engineered service that brings VMware’s enterprise class software-defined datacentre capabilities to AWS, with optimised access to its services, VMC on AWS offers ultra-fast cloud migration, powered by VMware HCX and vMotion, combined with consistent hybrid cloud infrastructure and operations.
+VMware Cloud on Amazon Web Services (AWS) bridges the gap between private and public clouds.
+A jointly engineered service that brings VMware’s enterprise class software-defined data centre capabilities to AWS, with optimised access to its services, VMware Cloud on AWS offers ultra-fast cloud migration, powered by VMware HCX and vMotion, combined with consistent hybrid cloud infrastructure and operations.

 The best of both worlds

-Even today, for some enterprises, migrating from on-premise IT to a native cloud environment can be a daunting thought.
+For some enterprises, migrating from on-premises IT to a native cloud environment can be a daunting thought.